syscover/market/README.md

-# Marketplace for Laravel 5.2
+# Market for Laravel 5.2

 ## Installation